robertaicenogle/Election_Analysis/README.md

 ## Election-Audit Results

 ### Election Results Snapshot
+Here, is a snapshot of the output from Python.
 ![](Resources/Election_Results.PNG)

 Election-Audit Results:

-- How many votes were cast in this congressional election?
+- 369,711 votes were cast in this congressional election
-- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+- County Votes:
+  - Jefferson: 10.5% (38,855)
+  - Denver: 82.8% (306,055)
+  - Arapahoe: 6.7% (24,801)
-- Which county had the largest number of votes?
+- Denver County had the largest number of votes
-- Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+- A breakdown of the number of votes and the percentage of the total votes each candidate received is as follows:
+  - Charles Casper Stockham: 23.0% (85,213)
+  - Diana DeGette: 73.8% (272,892)
+  - Raymon Anthony Doane: 3.1% (11,606)
-- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+- Diana DeGette won the election with 272,892 votes, 73.8% of the total vote

-   *369,711
-  Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

 ## Election Audit Summary

 There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.

-Deliverable 3: A written Analysis of the Election Audit